aicampg/csj2021/troubleshooting.md

 * You are done. you should see the certificate listed on your linkedin profile. share to your connections with your new badge!

 ### Contact
-* we have slack channel for csj event discussion and Q&A. feel free to join with the invitation: https://bit.ly/2RO9TmO
+* we have slack channel for csj event discussion and Q&A. feel free to join with the invitation: https://bit.ly/3iLe40y  (search and join google-ai-ml-workshop channel)
 * My linkedIn: https://www.linkedin.com/in/billliu1202/